josh548/squirrel-csharp/docs/standard-library-functions.md

 fun
 ---
-Provides a shortcut for defining named functions compared to using the `def` operator.
-The `fun` operator takes two arguments.
+Provides a shortcut for defining named functions compared to using the `def` function.
+The `fun` function takes two arguments.
 The first argument is the *prototype* of the function, which is an array of symbols containing the name of the function followed by the names of the parameters.
 The second argument is the quoted body of the function.